 If you’re wondering what the process is like from assessment to implementing a dynamic and student-centered literacy approach, dive into this must-watch resource!

 Tammy Reisman, M.Ed., TVI, C.A.E.S., presents two case studies of students with CVI (elementary and high school) to show how she used assessment to determine literacy access and examples of literacy instruction and materials.
-The result was both students becoming more confident in themselves as learners and readers.
+The result was both students became more confident in themselves as learners and readers.

 Assessment drives instruction.
-The optimal assessment of literacy access includes the Learning Media Assessment (LMA) using a CVI-lens, which means consider possible improvements in visual attention and recognition, along with the child’s compensatory skills use.
+The optimal assessment of literacy access includes the Learning Media Assessment (LMA) using a CVI-lens, which means considering possible improvements in visual attention and recognition, along with the child’s compensatory skills use.
 The LMA is a process to help the provider figure out what learning media children will use, which is anything the student uses to access communication and symbols: pictures, tactile, print, Braille, auditory, and digital.
 Reisman’s LMA process also includes Matt Tietjen’s 2D Image Assessment.
 Additionally, she looks at how a student uses compensatory skills to access information, current reading skills and writing skills, and assistive technology.

 Why should TVI’s conduct a learning media assessment?
 IDEA requires the LMA for all students with visual impairments.